 - The preference for the penetration of the shamanistic spirit.
 The role of the shaman is to regulate and pacify them.

-- The preference to invite the shaman’s ongon, which serves to support good deeds and to drive away evil spirits.
+- The preference is to invite the shaman’s ongon, which serves to support good deeds and to drive away evil spirits.
 The ongon abides in holy places, so they are invited in to demonstrate their supernatural power.

 - The preference for the magical ability of Mongolian shamanism in exorcising evil spirits.
 Devotees believe that the ongon of spirits can drive out misfortune, illness, and evil spirits with the guardian power of shamans.
 For instance, it is said in an invocation that exorcises evil spirits: We let you free,